How to prepare a manuscript for submission to the IEEE Transactions on Microwave Theory and Techniques? Follow the checklists:

 Log in to the Manuscript Central site and enter your Author Center.
 Click on “Manuscripts with Decisions,” and then, as applicable, click “Create a Revision” or “Create a Resubmission” located next to the manuscript number.
 Then, follow the steps for uploading your revised manuscript and supplementary files.

 - Page Charges

 Papers will be reviewed for their technical merit, and decisions to publish will be made independently of an author’s ability to pay page charges.
 However the publication of the accepted manuscript is dependent on the payment of mandatory page charges.
 Note that voluntary page charges of $110 (U.S.) per printed page will be requested on papers of seven printed pages or less.
-Overlength page charges of $200 per page are mandatory for each page in excess of 7 pages.
+The mandatory overlength page charge is applied to each page in excess of 7 pages: $185 per page for papers having at least one MTT-S member and $230 per page if no author is an MTT-S member.
 If the author’s organization agrees to honor the total page charge, which includes the voluntary page charges on the first seven pages plus the mandatory overlength charge, the author will receive 100 reprints.
 If the supporting organization honors only the mandatory charge, no free preprints will be sent.
 A Page Charge Authorization Form should be downloaded, completed, signed, and included with your final manuscript submission.

 - Copyright and Clearance